-Here’s a guide to transportation in France, from trains in France to buses, subways and taxi services in France.
+Here’s a guide to French transportation services, from trains to buses, subways, trams, and taxi services.

 National and inter-regional transport is covered by the state-run railway network, the SNCF, as well as by inter-city flights operated by the Air France group and budget carriers who have struggled to establish new routes in Air France territory.